Polkadot-Blockchain-Academy/pba-book/content/xcm/in-use/slides.md

 ---v

-1. Ensure Barriers on the recipient chain.<br/>
+1. Ensure Barriers on the recipient chain.<br />
    In this case, an Allow Barrier\*\* `WithComputedOrigin<Everything>`, needs to be configured in the XCM config of Turing Network.
    This Barrier will allow the DescendOrigin instruction in XCM, which will reassign the origination of the transaction on Turing from Moonriver's sovereign account to the user's proxy account.
 1. Configure user’s remote wallet on the recipient chainThe remote wallet, or proxy wallet acts as an account abstraction, allowing the blockchain to execute specific code on behalf of the user.